guijinSON/guijinSON.github.io/_posts/2021-08-21- An Intrinsic Motivation for Reinforcement Learning.md

 ### Brief Introduction

 Reinforcement Learning usually refers to a structure comprised of an agent and an environment.
 The agent learns to make actions adequate to its given state through experience and exploration and converges towards a structure that maximizes its cumulative reward.
 Accordingly, rewards are a very important indicator that guides the agent, however, in most real-life problems extrinsic rewards are extremely sparse (or extremely far away) making it difficult to construct a shaped reward function.
-This paper proposes a concept called curiosity, which generates continuous intrinsic rewards to ameliorate such issues and succeeds to outperform past papers in reward-sparse environments.
+This paper proposes a concept called **_curiosity_**, which generates continuous intrinsic rewards to ameliorate such issues and succeeds to outperform past papers in reward-sparse environments.

+### Intrinsic Curiosity Model

+Unlike most Online-RL, this paper adopts an additional structure named **_Intrinsic Curiosity Model(ICM)**_ that generates intrinsic rewards for the agent.
+Along with the concept of curiosity, the paper also argues that it is inefficient for the model to make predictions in the raw sensory space (e.g. pixels), and suggests that the environment should be projected into a feature space for a better prediction.
+Therefore, the ICM is made up of two subsystems; the **inverse dynamics model** and the **forward model**.

 ### Reference